 Recovery Colleges provide free educational workshops and courses.
 They open to everyone and they are designed to support people on their mental health recovery journey.
-They are aimed to help others invest in their own wellbeing and recovery.
+They are aimed to help others invest in their own wellbeing.

 All the courses cover a variety of topics and follow a personal recovery approach which encourages:

 - Self-knowledge and acceptance